top of page

 De Qi sensations vary between individuals, but commonly include:

 These sensations are typically mild and should not feel sharp, burning, or intensely painful.
-If discomfort occurs, the practitioner adjusts the technique immediately.
+If discomfort occurs, the practitioner adjusts the technique.

 Patients receiving acupuncture in Canberra often describe De Qi as: